 Do you manage someone else’s money?
 Would you like to understand your responsibilities as you manage that money, become aware of scams and potential financial exploitation, and learn where best to turn if you need help?
 The federal Comsumer Financial Protection Bureau (CFPB), Office of Older Americans, has released four guides to help understand what … Continue reading Managing someone else’s money?

 ACL (Administration for Community Living) and the Family Caregiving Advisory Council is requesting public comments on the challenges faced by family caregivers.
 The public comment period is open to individuals as well as organizations who assist family caregivers.
 The information collected will help with the initial recommendations report to Congress and help the Council plan … Continue reading ACL Request for Public Comments

 In partnership, the Eldercare Locator, Administration for Community Living, and the National Association of Area Agencies on Aging (n4a) have released a brochure called Modifying your Home for Healthy Aging.
 As a caregiver, there are always twenty things on the to-do list.
 With each passing day, specific tasks, unfortunately, take a back seat to other pressing … Continue reading Modifying Your Home for Healthy Aging

 The Alzheimer’s Association has released a few modules that are geared towards schools in public health and other related disciplines.
 That being said, if you are interested in learning more about cognitive health, cognititve impairment, and Alzheimer’s disease you might find these modules interesting and informative.
-Currently there are four modules: A public Health Crisis … Continue reading Alzheimer’s Association has released classes
+Currently there are four modules: A public Health Crisis … Continue reading The Alzheimer’s Association has helpful classes